Obama pardons Ian Schrager

 “Your crime is one of tremendous arrogance,” the judge told Schrager and Rubell at the time.
 “You fail to appreciate the true nature of the seriousness of a tax charge.”

 Schrager isn’t the only developer who ran into trouble over his taxes.
-Last year, Aby Rosen paid $7 million to settle tax evasion charges.
+Last year, Aby Rosen paid $7 million to settle allegations he didn’t pay taxes on $80 million in art work (he didn’t admit guilt).
 And in September, Manhattan District Attorney Cyrus Vance Jr. indicted Michael Shvo on charges of evading $1.4 million in tax charges.
 [NYP] — Konrad Putzier

 Clarification: Rosen settled an Attorney General’s Office inquiry on not paying taxes on $80 million in art, but did not admit guilt.